 Welcome to Declassified, a weekly humor column.

 Thanks for all the entries.
-Here’s the greatest from our postbag — there’s no prize aside from the present of laughter, which I feel we are able to all agree is much extra helpful than money or booze.
+Here’s the very best from our postbag — there’s no prize aside from the reward of laughter, which I feel we are able to all agree is much extra priceless than money or booze.

 Paul Dallison is POLITICO‘s slot information editor.